rushithakothakota/Mainflow-tasks/README.md

 ### Task 4: Home Page

 Connect a Java program to a MySQL database and create a homepage using NetBeans with buttons for navigation and user greeting.

+---

+### TASK 5: customer&product management system

+This project is developed as part of **Full Stack, Web Development and Java Development